brikis98/yevgeniy-brikman-homepage/_posts/2018-04-28-stories-of-your-life-and-others.md

 date: "2018-04-28"
 ---

 An amazing collection of SciFi short stories.
-Just about every single one is deeply thought provoking, beautifully written, and unforgettable.
+Just about every single one is deeply thought-provoking, beautifully written, and unforgettable.
 Highly, highly recommended.

 For my own notes, here are brief summaries of the short stories (WARNING: minor spoilers ahead):